-We earned revenues of \$1,159 during our year ended May 31, 2004, compared to revenues of \$nil for the year ended May 31, 2003.
-We earned revenues of \$1,450 during the three months ended August 31, 2004, compared to revenues of \$nil for the three months ended August 31, 2003.
-All of our revenues to date have been attributable to the Internet access network installed at the Empire Landmark Hotel in Vancouver, British Columbia.
-Under the initial Empire Landmark Hotel contract, Nex Connectivity Solutions is entitled to 85% of all revenues from the Internet access network, being all payments received for use of the system less any refunds, and the hotel owner will be entitled to 15% of all revenues.
+We earned revenues of \$1,159 during our year ended May 31, 2004, compared to revenues of \$nil for the year ended May 31, 2004.
+All revenues were attributable to the Internet access network installed at the Empire Landmark Hotel in Vancouver, British Columbia.
+Under the initial Empire Landmark Hotel contract, Nex

+Connectivity Solutions is entitled to 85% of all revenues from the Internet access network, being all payments received for use of the system less any refunds, and the hotel owner will be entitled to 15% of all revenues.
 There is no assurance that initial revenues will be indicative of future revenues from the Internet access network installed at the Empire Landmark Hotel.